jasongin/nvs/README.md

 *NVS uses [**console-menu**](https://github.com/jasongin/console-menu), a module originally written for this project then published separately.*

 ## VS Code support
 Visual Studio Code can use NVS to select a node version to use when launching or debugging.
-In `launch.json`, add a `"runtimeArgs"` attribute with an NVS version string and a `"runtimeExecutable"` attribute that refers to `nvs.cmd` (Windows) or `nvs` (Mac, Linux).
+In `launch.json` (in the folder `.vscode` located on the project's root folder), add a `"runtimeArgs"` attribute with an NVS version string and a `"runtimeExecutable"` attribute that refers to `nvs.cmd` (Windows) or `nvs` (Mac, Linux).
 (You may need to specify an absolute path such as `"${env:HOME}/.nvs/nvs"` if NVS is not in VS Code's PATH.)

 Example: Configure `launch.json` so VS Code uses NVS to launch node version 6.10:
 ```json